 Perhaps Microsoft Teams makes Skype for Business and Yammer redundant.
-My guess is that ultimately Microsoft want to get everyone using an Office365 account (I couldn’t log-on with an ancient Hotmail account for example) which is why you can’t import your personal Skype contacts (quite annoying).
-There is a also a much greater scope for richer integrations into Microsoft Teams, compared to Slack’s mainly text-based interface.
+My guess is that ultimately Microsoft wants to get everyone using an Office365 account (I couldn’t log on with an ancient Hotmail account for example) which is why you can’t import your personal Skype contacts (quite annoying).
+There is also a much greater scope for richer integrations into Microsoft Teams, compared to Slack’s mainly text-based interface.

 It feels like Teams is a superior offering for enterprise users.
-Slack may well be the contender for the anti-Microsoft crown aimed at non-enterprises, start ups, small business and millennials who did not grow up with Microsoft and use Google Apps for Work instead.
+Slack may well be the contender for the anti-Microsoft crown aimed at non-enterprises, start-ups, small businesses and millennials who did not grow up with Microsoft and use Google Apps for Work instead.
 Office 365 does have 85 million users versus Slack’s 4 million and this is a great offering from Microsoft to stop ‘pesky upstarts’ biting at their heels.
 Looks like they have learnt from their mistakes with Yammer.

 To see how easy it is to get live data into Excel, Slack and Microsoft Teams, sign up for a free trial of iPushPull today.